-The Montessori Community School has just completed installation of one of Salt Lake City's largest private solar energy systems.
+The Montessori Community School has recently completed installation of one of Salt Lake City's largest private solar energy systems.
 The 52.2 kilowatt photovoltaic (PV) array will create enough energy to provide most of the school's electrical needs throughout the year.
 The system is expected to operate for a maintenance-free life of more than 25 years.

 The project has a multiple objectives: To reduce dependence on outside electricity supply for the school, provide renewable energy education for students, lower demands on regional fossil fuel generators thus improving air quality, and raise community awareness about renewable energy options.
 A monitor screen in the school will track the system's performance in real time as a learning tool for students and the community.

 Using conventional financing, the project is being funded by lowering electrical energy costs at the school, a grant from Rocky Mountain Power, and State and Federal TAX credits.
 It is expected to have a payback period of about 8 years.